mfumagalli/Copenhagen/Files/day1.md

 Finally we will calculate the **derived** allele frequencies based on assigned genotypes.

 Note that we are interested in calculating the **derived** allele frequency, so we need to specify a putative ancestral sequence.
+Let's assume that our reference sequence represents the ancestral sequence too.
 Please finally note that we want to relax out filtering to make sure to have results.

+Write the code that performs the following genotype calling for EDAR variants in all populations.
+Also, you can directly call genotypes without generating the genotype likelihood files, by starting from bam files directly.
+As an indication, you can follow these guidelines:
 - use the SAMtools genotype likelihood model
 - calculate genotype posterior probabilities using a HWE-based prior
 - filter out bases with a quality score less than 20